NCLEX Pass Rate

 Founded as the first nursing program in Norfolk, Sentara College of Health Sciences has grown and advanced over its 128-year history to bring students the best in healthcare education.
 The College’s connection to Sentara Healthcare allows students to learn from expert clinicians in world-class healthcare centers.

 The joint BSN degree involves coursework at Virginia Wesleyan University and Sentara College of Health Sciences.
-Formal acceptance into the Sentara program occurs at the end of freshman year.
-Ten qualified applicants are guaranteed admission, and additional students will be considered on a competitive basis.
+Formal acceptance into the Sentara program occurs at the end of first year.
+Ten qualified applicants are guaranteed admission, and additional students will be considered on a competitive basis.*